-Colonies are slow growing, forming a waxy, glabrous, convoluted thallus with a cream to buff coloured surface and no reverse pigment.
-Note surface pigmentation may vary from cream to yellow to deep red and a flatter white form sometimes occurs.
+Morphological Description: Colonies are slow growing, forming a waxy, glabrous, convoluted thallus with a cream to buff-coloured surface and no reverse pigment.
+Note: Surface pigmentation may vary from cream to yellow to deep red and a flatter white form sometimes occurs.
 Cultures rapidly become downy and pleomorphic.
-Microscopic morphology is negative, no microconidia or macroconidia are produced.
-However, irregular branching hyphae with prominent cross walls ("bamboo hyphae") and chlamydoconidia are seen.
-The so-called "bamboo hyphae" is a characteristic of this species.
-RG-2 organism.
+Microscopic morphology is negative, microconidia or macroconidia are not produced.
+However, irregular branching hyphae with prominent cross walls (“bamboo hyphae”) and chlamydospores are seen.
+“Bamboo hyphae” are a characteristic of this species.

 Culture of Microsporum ferrugineum.